Skip to main content

 hub_resource_list

-List resource cards such as hosts, VMs, services, endpoints, and providers.
-Optionally filter by type to narrow results.
+List resource cards across hosts, VMs, services, endpoints, and providers.
+Optionally filter by type or request a full uncapped list to see everything.

 Instructions